mrled/lability-tutorial/index.markdown

 # lability-tutorial

-Hello, GitHub
+Hello, GitHub 👨‍💻

 This is a tutorial for working with [Lability](https://github.com/VirtualEngine/Lability/).

+I recently found Lability and really came to like it.
+However, unfortunately its documentation is a bit sparse.
+I am writing this tutorial to help people get started with this dope module for building Hyper-V test labs.
+I hope it's useful.
+❤

+This tutorial not yet complete - below you can find a table of contents / to do list.
+Where a chapter has been started (not necessarily completed!), there will be a link to the chapter;
+where a chapter has not yet been started, there will be a list of things to cover.

+**Feedback and pull requests are welcome!**
+Open issues or submit PRs [on Github](https://github.com/mrled/lability-tutorial).

 1. [An introduction to Lability](01-Introduction)

 2. [A simple configuration](02-Simple)

-## Work in progress / roadmap

-Right now, this tutorial is pretty empty.
-Ultimately, I hope to cover the following topics:

-1. Simple configuration:
-    a single VM, connected to an existing external switch, and using a simple resource to install Firefox.

-     -  Discuss the way the creds work (uses just the password, not the username)
+3. Debugging VMs that won't come up: the previous single VM lab, but with a faulty DSC configuration that prevents the machine from ever presenting the logon screen.

+     -  Logging in via Powershell remoting if possible
+     -  Resetting the VMs so you can log on and see what went wrong
+     -  DSC logs in Event Viewer
+     -  Lability logs in C:\Bootstrap
+     -  Deleting existing VHDs before redeploying a lab when troubleshooting
-     -  Show how to Enter-PSSession to the VM
+     -  Filtering the error list

-     -  Discuss troubleshooting methods: WinRM to the VM, reset VM then log in...
+4. Expanding our simple VM example

+     -  Types of switches and what happens if the switch doesn't already exist
+     -  Lab prefixes
+     -  Custom resources (install Firefox)
+     -  DSC modules, version specifiers, and what happens if DSC modules are not defined in the config data

-2. NAT network configuration: two VMs, one with two NICs acting as a NAT gateway, and one with just one NIC behind the NAT.
+5. NAT network configuration: two VMs, one with two NICs acting as a NAT gateway, and one with just one NIC behind the NAT.

      -  Discuss problems related to two NICs and nondeterministic switch assignment order
      -  Discuss double-NAT
-     -  Show how to connect to the VMs via PS remoting, including getting to machines behind NAT from a session on the gateway
+     -  Show how to connect to the VMs behind NAT via PS remoting if the gateway is up

-3. AD domain behind NAT network three VMs: a domain controller, a NAT gateway, and a Windows 10 client
+6. AD domain behind NAT network three VMs: a domain controller, a NAT gateway, and a Windows 10 client

 Other items on my mind: